Fluoride - the Good, the Bad and the Truth

 Fluoride is primarily utilised to promote oral health in the context of human health.
 Your water supply may include it (Australia places fluoride in water), as well as numerous over-the-counter (OTC) items, such as toothpaste.

 mouthwash with fluoride

 topical applications like tooth mousse

-Prescription mouth rinses containing fluoride may help prevent cavities if you're prone to them.
+Prescription mouthwash with fluoride may help prevent cavities if you're prone to them.
 Fluoride concentrations in these rinses are often greater than in over-the-counter choices.
 It is also possible to get high fluoride toothpaste over the counter at the chemist.

 in PET(Positron emission tomography) scans.

 In Australia, Public water sources have fluoride in water. and commonly toothpaste and mouthwash include fluoride as a preventative measure against tooth decay.

 For many, fluoride treatments are recognised for their ability to preserve a patient's tooth enamel.
 The enamel on your tooth might erode if you drink acidic substances often.
 Teeth become increasingly sensitive to common activities like drinking warm, heated, or cold beverages when the enamel wears away.
 There are several fruit juices with high acid content.
 Some of the most well-known ones include lemonade or lemonade soda and a variety of tomato, grape, orange, and apple juices.
 Having teeth that are exceptionally sensitive might cause discomfort at any time.
 You may minimise the sensitivity of your teeth by brushing with fluoride toothpaste and having fluoride treatments at the dentist clinic.
 Using fluoride may help protect teeth and enamel against acids and bacteria that cause them.
 Fluoride, in particular, protects the enamel against deterioration, hence lowering the sensitivity of teeth.
 So this is one reason that fluoride is good for teeth.